Democratic Republic of East Timor (1975)

-The Democratic Republic of East Timor (República Democrática de Timor-Leste, Repúblika Demokrátika de Timór-Lorosa'e), was a state that was unilaterally proclaimed on the territory of present-day East Timor on 28 November 1975 prior to the Indonesian invasion of East Timor nine days later on 7 December 1975.
+The Democratic Republic of East Timor (República Democrática de Timor-Leste, Repúblika Demokrátika de Timór-Lorosa'e), or simply East Timor or Timor-Leste (Timor-Leste, Timór-Lorosa'e) was a state that was unilaterally proclaimed on the territory of present-day Timor-Leste on 28 November 1975 by Fretilin prior to the Indonesian invasion of East Timor nine days later on 7 December 1975.

+Its sovereignty was recognised by a small number of states, before it was invaded and subsequently annexed by Indonesia on 17 July 1976.
+Following continued resistance and growing international pressure, Timor-Leste became independent on 20 May 2002.

 History

 Declaration of independence

 East Timor was colonised by Portugal in the mid-16th century and administered as Portuguese Timor.
 After the 1974 Carnation Revolution in Portugal, a decolonisation process was initiated which was to have led to the formation of an elected Constituent Assembly in 1976.
-Three new parties emerged at this time; the Timorese Democratic Union which advocated continued association with Portugal, Fretilin which supported independence and Apodeti who supported integration into Indonesia.
+Three new parties emerged at this time: the Timorese Democratic Union, which advocated continued association with Portugal; Fretilin, which supported independence; and Apodeti, which supported integration into Indonesia.
 In local elections held on 13 March 1975, Fretilin and UDT emerged as the largest parties, having previously formed an alliance to campaign for independence.

 On 11 August 1975, the UDT attempted a coup, in a bid to halt the increasing popularity of Fretilin.
 Portuguese Governor Mário Lemos Pires fled to the offshore island of Atauro, north of the capital, Dili, from where he later attempted to broker an agreement between the two sides.

 On 28 November 1975, Fretilin made a unilateral declaration of independence of the Democratic Republic of East Timor with Francisco Xavier do Amaral as president and Nicolau dos Reis Lobato as prime minister.
 This act was not recognised by either Portugal or Indonesia.

+On 30 November 1975, Fretilin caused a "Constitution of the Democratic Republic of Timor-Leste (RDTL)" to be read out at an inauguration ceremony for Amaral as the newly appointed president.
+Article 40 of the new constitution provided for the establishment of a Council of Ministers.
+On 1 December 1975, Fretilin established that body.